Friday, October 25, 2019

-These are all fairly common sense concepts that when applied are the recipe for a successful and wonderful life here.
+These are all fairly common sense concepts that when we utilize them become wonderful human beings and members of the Church..
 While there may be hardships here, if we but hold fast to these principles which Saint Paul gives we will find they not only benefit ourselves, but they will help the people around us.
 And that is what is so wonderful about living life in accordance with the Scriptures.
 That is what the Gospel is about, spreading the Good News and helping the people around us to become better people and followers of God.
 When we help others improving in our corner of the world, gradually as the work of the Spirit spreads, more goodness will help improve further corners of the world.

 We move on to the Gospel, where Jesus, attending to a sick man, picks up on the evil thoughts of the temple scribes, who think to themselves Jesus blasphemed.
-However, if they realized who truly the Son of God was, Jesus, they would be shocked if they realized they had just accused God of being a liar and blasphemer.
-However, the darkness in their hearts, like the vanity of the Gentiles minds Paul talked about, prevented them from seeing the truth of the person of Christ.
+The reason they are thinking that is that they have allowed darkness in their hearts, like the vanity of the Gentiles minds Paul talked about, which prevented them from seeing the truth of the person of Christ.
 Anyone who is a true Believer would know that God never blasphemes.
 Then He asks them, which is easier, to forgive the sins or to have the man “Arise and walk”?
-Jesus is making the point that words are nice, but actions are what really produces fruitful fruit in the end.
+Jesus is making the point that words are nice, but actions are what really produces fruit in the end.
 We could talk about spreading the Gospel all day long, but if we never actually go out and do it, it means little.

 The time to act is NOW.
 Will you act?
 For whom will you act?
 Will you count the cost before you act?

 Action, not diction, is what counts.
 It is by your actions you are known.